Harry Baldwin Fessler, Jr. (Hal)

 He was preceded in death by his parents, his first wife, Phyllis and a sister, Jackie McCain.

-Funeral Services will be held at 3:00 PM on Saturday, December 7, 2019 at New Braunfels Presbyterian Church, 373 Howards Street, New Braunfels, Texas 78130.
+A reception will be held at 2:00 PM on Saturday, December 7, 2019 at New Braunfels Presbyterian Church, 373 Howards Street, New Braunfels, Texas 78130.
+A Funeral Service will follow at 3:00 PM in the New Braunfels Presbyterian Church Sanctuary.
 Graveside Services will be held at Fort Sam Houston National Cemetery in San Antonio, Texas on Monday, December 9, 2019 at 9:45 AM.

 Memorial gifts may be given to Alzheimer’s Foundation of America in memory of Hal Fessler either online at alzfdn.org/support-us/donate or by mail at 322 Eighth Avenue, 16th Floor, New York, NY 10001.